McShelby/hugo-theme-relearn/exampleSite/content/cont/taxonomy.en.md

 ## List all the tags

-In the `config.toml`  file you can add a shortcut to display all the tags and categories
+In the `hugo.toml`  file you can add a shortcut to display all the tags and categories

 ```toml
 [[menu.shortcuts]]